dmccuskey/DMC-Corona-Library/README.md

 <a name="dmc_sockets"></a>
 ### Module: dmc_sockets ###

-`dmc_sockets` is an event-driven, non-blocking socket library.
-In reality it's just a thin-layer over the built-in socket library *LuaSockets*, but gives several additional benefits for your networking pleasure:
+`dmc_sockets` is a non-blocking socket library and has two-flavors of sockets - asyncronous with callbacks or syncronous with events.
+In reality it's just a thin layer over the built-in socket library *LuaSockets*, but gives several additional benefits for your networking pleasure:

-* **Event-driven sockets**
+* **Callback- or event-driven sockets**

-	Various events are dispatched for connection status, data available to read, etc. Create that event-driven app like you've always wanted to !
+	The event-driven socket is more syncronous and the callback-driven is asyncronous in nature, but they're both non-blocking.
+Create that event-driven app like you've always wanted to !

 * **Dynamic buffer**